timkao/For-Noam/README.md

 # For Myself
-To record my python codes in github just in Case
+To record my python codes in github just in case